Annual Meeting

 Venue: University of Alaska Anchorage campus

-The 2025 annual meetings will be held in Anchorage, Alaska March 13 through the 15 on the
+The 2025 annual meetings will be held in Anchorage, Alaska March 13th through 15th on the

 opportunities that will be held in the Beatrice McDonald Hall.
 March 13-15 will include